HolographicWings/TierOverflowLib/README.md

 ## Future Features

-- **Improved Ore Wheel**: Adding a similar pages system for the ressources scan wheel if there are too many ores.
 - **Server Compatibility Testing**: Ensure the mod works seamlessly in multiplayer environments.
 - **Console & Chat Commands**: Introduce commands to interact with the mod features.
 - **Milestone Integration**: